Argentina and Germany start final preparations

 Germany's biggest challenge remains how to contain Messi, who has been heavily marked throughout the tournament but still looms as the big danger.

-The Germans sat down together to watch the second semi-final and were impressed at how the Dutch managed to neutralize Messi.
+The Germans sat down together to watch the second semi-final and were impressed at how the Dutch managed to neutralise Messi.

 Flick said they had cooked up their own strategy to deal with Messi, but the details would remain a closely-guarded secret.